|Green Home Glossary: Your Guide to Eco-Home Terminology, Ideas and Definitions|

 |Friday, 29 January 2016 00:00 | Written by Maggie Baxter | Article|

 If you are looking to buy a green home, you likely will run into terms like passive solar, active solar, water catchment, LEED certification, xeriscaping, Earthship, pervious concrete, daylighting, etc. As sustainable architecture continues to grow in popularity, so does the vocabulary associated with it.
 Whether you’re searching for a new house with eco-friendly features or you’re interested in making some green upgrades to your current home, you may find the options and terminology overwhelming.
 To clear up some of the confusion, here are definitions of today’s most used environmental-home terms and buzzwords:

 Active Solar Electricity Generation: This approach to collecting solar energy employs one or more panels comprised of photovoltaic cells (see Solar Panel) to convert the sun’s light waves into electricity.
 In the right climate and utilizing a large solar-panel array and ample battery storage, all the electricity needs of a home with low to moderate energy use can be supplied by the sun.

 Active Solar Heating: This technology collects solar heat energy using solar thermal cells.
 A solar thermal installation used for home heating purposes can reduce winter fuel costs by 40-80%, depending on climate, thus minimizing the consumption of non-renewable resources and limiting the creation of greenhouse-gas emissions.
 (See also Passive Solar Heating)

 Adobe: Not only is this building material extremely durable and natural, in hot climates, it is unsurpassed in energy efficiency.
 Adobe bricks are made by adding a mixture of clay, sand and water to a fibrous component such as sticks or straw.
 A home with adobe walls is ideally suited to climates with hot days and cool nights.
 The high thermal mass of the bricks averages out the day's high and low temperatures, moderating the temperature of the living space.
-For example, the space stays warm on frigid desert nights thanks to the thermal properties of the bricks, which are warmed by the sun each day.
+For example, the space stays warm on frigid desert nights thanks to the bricks being warmed by the sun each day.
 Upon nightfall, that heat then naturally transfers to the interior space.